CM4all/qrelay/doc/index.rst

   the email via QMQP on standard input.
 Read the QMQP response from standard output.

+* :samp:`exec_raw("PROGRAM", "ARG", ...)`: Execute the program and
+  submit the raw email message (headers and body, but no envelope) on standard input.
+Translates the exit status to either "accepted (K)" (``EXIT_SUCCESS``), "temporary failure (Z)" or "permanent failure (D)" and read an error message from standard output/error.
+This can be used to launch programs which implement the ``/usr/sbin/sendmail`` interface instead of QMQP.
+Since the envelope is not submitted, the caller should translate the envelope to command-line arguments.

 * :samp:`discard()`: Discard the email, pretending delivery was successful.

 * :samp:`reject()`: Reject the email with a permanent error.